laurabaldassari/2019-500/projects/proposal/README.md

 I don't think anyone has already provided me with all of this information, so all of you need to do at least some revision to what you wrote initially to match these newly clarified requirements.

-I will share the sheet here on Thursday in class to touch on all of these points, but I wanted to give you all something to be working on in the meantime, so that you can maximize the chances of my approving your proposal on March 5.
+I will [share the sheet](http://bit.ly/2019-500-proposals-draft1-sheet) on Thursday in class to touch on all of these points, but I wanted to give you all something to be working on in the meantime, so that you can maximize the chances of my approving your proposal on March 5.

+**Important Note**: Let me also emphasize that if you have substantially more than 3,000 samples, you will want to take a random sample of subjects so that your total sample size is around 2,500 or so for purposes of doing the project.
+You can always drop back to a more complete sample later, if you code this sensibly, but if you have more than about 2,500 - 3,000 observations, your R code will get very slow for some of the things you need to do.